Ayush-0-7/Ayush-0-7/README.md

-# 💻 Arpan Ghosal
+# 💻 Ayush

 **Aspiring Developer | Machine Learning Enthusiast | Innovator**

-Hi there! 👋 I'm Arpan, a curious developer passionate about solving problems through code, building innovative applications, and exploring the vast world of machine learning and AI. 🚀 Currently pursuing my studies at *KIIT University*, I love to create projects that make a difference, like my recent room video conferencing app and ride-sharing app.
+Hi there! 👋 I'm Ayush, a curious developer passionate about solving problems through code, building innovative applications, and exploring the vast world of machine learning and AI. 🚀 Currently pursuing my studies at *KIIT University*, I love to create projects that make a difference, like my recent room video conferencing app and ride-sharing app.

 ---

 ### 🚀 About Me

-- 🌍 Based in *Durgapur, West Bengal*, India
+- 🌍 Based in *Jamshedpur, Jharkhand*, India
 - 🎓 Studying *Computer Science at KIIT University, Bhubaneswar*
 - 🛠 Currently learning *Python, AI/ML, and backend development*